matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

  - they have been persisted to node A's database as being "dispatched" and
  - are not included in block 4 or earlier

+Note: the suffixes `1` `2` and `3` do not imply any explicit ordering relationship between the transactions here and is simply to illustrate rough timing of when the transactions were initiated.
+In this example, they happen to retain that order but there is no guarantee provided by the protocol that will be the case.
+If there are requirements for explicit dependencies between transactions, then the`sender` must not delegate the dependant transactions until it has received confirmation from the base ledger that the dependencies have been completed.

 ![image](../images/distributed_sequencer_switchover_frame1.svg){ width="500" }

 As all nodes in the group ( including node A) learn that the new block height is 4, they will recognize node B as the new coordinator